Saturday police reports for Killeen, Heights, Cove, and Lampasas

 Lampasas

-Assault reported at 1:10 a.m.
-Saturday in the 300 block of South Walnut Street.
+Suspicious activity reported at 9:01 a.m.
+Saturday in the 500 block of Brown Street.

-Shots fired reported at 1:26 a.m.
-Saturday near the intersection of Sunrise Hills and East US Highway 190.

-Fraud reported at 1:25 p.m.
-Saturday in the 800 block of North Key Avenue.

-Disturbance reported at 2:27 p.m.
-Saturday in the 1300 block of East Avenue I.
+Suspicious person reported at 6:25 p.m.
+Saturday in the 900 block of East Avenue C.

-Shots fired reported at 3:48 p.m.
-Saturday in the 100 block of Eat 1st Street.

-Assailant arrested on charge of driving while intoxicated at 7:31 p.m.
-Saturday in the 800 block of East Avenue B.

-Noise disturbance reported at 9:53 p.m.
-Saturday in the 600 block of West 3rd Street.
+Disturbance reported at 9:58 p.m.
+Saturday in the 600 block of East Central Texas Expressway.

-Assault reported at 10:33 p.m.
-Saturday in the 300 block of South Walnut Street.

 (0) comments